robertfischer3/fischer3_a2a_introduction/docs/non-technical/02_security/Security_for_Non_Technical_Personnel.md

 ### Threat 8: Session Hijacking

 #### What It Is
-An attacker steals or guesses a valid session token and uses it to impersonate a legitimate agent.
+An attacker steals or guesses a valid session token (the digital key used to maintain a logged-in state) and uses it to impersonate a legitimate agent.

 #### Real-World Analogy
-Someone steals your hotel room key card and can now access your room, pretending to be you.
+Someone steals your hotel room key card and can now access your room, pretending to be you, for as long as the card remains active.

 #### How It Happens in A2A Systems